-- 5.1 The PCC's investment activities have regard to the CLG's Guidance on Local Government Investments ("the Guidance") issued in March 2004, the Audit Commission's report on Icelandic investments and the 2009 revised CIPFA's Treasury Management in Public Services Code of Practice and Cross Sector Guidance Notes ("the CIPFA TM Code"). - 5.2 In making investment decisions, the priorities will be security of the PCC's funds and liquidity.
-Pursuit of the best possible return on investments will only be allowed to the extent that this is consistent with very low levels of risk in terms of security and liquidity. - 5.3 The borrowing of monies purely to invest or on-lend and make a return is unlawful and the PCC will not engage in such activity. - 5.4 The PCC will make use of specified investments.
-These are investments that satisfy the following conditions: - a) The investment is denominated in sterling and any payments or repayments in respect of the investment are payable only in sterling. - b) The PCC requires that the investment be repaid or redeemed within 12 months of the date on which the investment was made.

-- c) The investment does not involve the acquisition of share capital or loan capital in any body corporate. - d) The investment satisfies any of the following conditions:
+- 5.1 The Commissioner's investment activities have regard to guidance issued by the Government and CIPFA from time to time. - 5.2 In making investment decisions, the priorities will be security of the Commissioner's funds and liquidity.
+Pursuit of the best possible return on investments will only be allowed to the extent that this is consistent with very low levels of risk in terms of security and liquidity. - 5.3 The borrowing of monies purely to invest or on-lend and make a return is unlawful and the Commissioner will not engage in such activity. - 5.4 The Commissioner will make use of both specified investments and non-specified investments.
+Specified investments are those that satisfy the following conditions: - a) The investment is denominated in sterling and any payments or repayments in respect of the investment are payable only in sterling. - b) The Commissioner requires that the investment be repaid or redeemed within 12 months of the date on which the investment was made. - c) The investment does not involve the acquisition of share capital or loan capital in any corporate body. - d) The investment satisfies any of the following conditions: